taufiq0205-test/book-preview/blueprint.md

 ## Core Features & Design Principles

-*   **Interactive 2D Preview**: Users can flip through the pages of their photobook in a simple, intuitive 2D interface.
+*   **Interactive 2D Preview**: Users can flip through the pages of their photobook with a realistic page-turning animation.
 *   **Dynamic Photo Layout**: Photos are automatically arranged based on a predefined JSON structure, which can be extended with additional pages if more photos are uploaded.
 *   **High-Quality PDF Export**: The final photobook can be exported as a high-resolution, print-ready PDF.
 *   **Aesthetics**: The application will have a premium, modern design with a focus on user experience.
 It will be visually balanced, with clean spacing, polished styles, and intuitive navigation.